 Modifier QK Medical direction of two, three, or four concurrent anesthesia procedures involving qualified individuals-This modifier is used on physician claims to indicate that the physician provided medical direction of two to four concurrent anesthesia services.
-Physician payment is reduced to 50 percent of the fee schedule amount.
+Physician payment is reduced to the lower of billed charges or 50 percent of the MAR.

 Modifier QS Monitored anesthesia care service-This modifier should be used by either the anesthesiologist or the CRNA to indicate that the type of anesthesia performed was monitored anesthesiology care (MAC).
+Payment is the lower of billed charges or the MAR.
 No payment reductions are made for MAC; this modifier is for information purposes only.

 Modifier QX CRNA service: with medical direction by a physician-This modifier is appended to CRNA or anesthetist assistant (AA) claims.
 This informs a payer that a CRNA or AA provided the service with direction by an anesthesiologist.
-Payment is usually reduced by 50 percent.
+Payment is the lower of billed charges or 50 percent of the MAR.

 Modifier QY Medical direction of one certified registered nurse anesthetist (CRNA) by an anesthesiologist-This modifier is used by the anesthesiologist when directing a CRNA in a single case.

 Modifier QZ CRNA without medical direction by a physician-Reimbursement is the lower of the billed charge or 85 percent of the MAR for the anesthesia procedure.
 Modifier QZ shall be used when unsupervised anesthesia services are provided by a certified registered nurse anesthetist.
 When a CRNA performs the anesthesia procedure without any direction by a physician, modifier QZ should be appended to the code for the anesthesia service.
-In these instances, CRNA or AA payment is usually based on 100 percent of the fee schedule amount.